spacechase0/StardewValleyMods/PreexistingRelationship/docs/README.md

 3. Run the game using SMAPI.

 ## Use
-Start a new save, and on the first day you'll see a menu asking who you're married to.
+Start a new save (or load an unmarried save), and when the day starts you'll see a menu asking who you're married to.
 You'll start with the first house upgrade (so they have their spouse room), and heart events will still trigger like usual.

 ## Compatibility
 Compatible with Stardew Valley 1.5+ on Linux/macOS/Windows, both single-player and multiplayer.